 Appraisal Waiver - Good or Bad?

 If you're getting a loan for a home, your lender may give you the option to use an Appraisal Waiver, or Property Inspection Waiver (PIW), on your loan application.
 The waiver program, begun by Fannie Mae in 2017, allows you to be approved for a mortgage without an appraisal at all.
-It's a relatively new concept, and some lenders love it.
+Some lenders love it.
 But what prompted the change, and what risks are there for you?

 What Is An Appraisal Waiver?

 An appraisal waiver is an offer to waive the appraisal for eligible transactions, including mortgages purchased by Fannie Mae and Freddie Mac.
-Instead of an appraisal, valuations supporting the mortgages are performed by Fannie and Freddie in-house, using proprietary analytics and deep stores of property data.
+Instead of an appraisal, valuations supporting the mortgages are performed by Fannie and Freddie in-house, using proprietary analytics and deep stores of property data in their databases of information.

 Who Can Get An Appraisal Waiver?

 The program is currently limited, but it is progressively building to include more transaction types.
 According to FannieMae.com, appraisal waiver requirements:

 Who Is NOT Eligible For An Appraisal Waiver?